ajinkya1909/SOC_24b1003/README.md

 ADX is smoothed average of DX over time.

 Strategy:
-For getting heallthy profit, and other requirements like good win rate, fair number of trades etc. we try to build effective strategy using out ADX indicator.
+For getting heallthy profit, and other requirements like good win rate, fair number of trades etc. we try to build effective strategy using out ADX indicator,.

 Entry Conditions: